-Vertigo is a false sensation of movement which is caused by a number of conditions that affect either the ears, the central nervous system, or both.
-While many of these conditions have treatments that involve medications that are riddled with side effects or even invasive surgeries that could result in permanent hearing damage, more and more people are opting for natural alternatives.
+Vertigo is a false sensation of spinning which is caused by a number of conditions that affect either the ears, the central nervous system, or both.
+While many of these conditions have treatments, more and more people are opting for natural alternatives.
 We want to share with you some tips for getting your vertigo under control naturally.
 We will conclude with a safe and gentle therapy that has resulted in significant relief for hundreds of patients in case studies.

 Diet and Nutrition Tips for Vertigo Patients

-If you suffer from chronic and recurrent cases of vertigo, there can be a couple of dietary options available to you depending on which vertigo disease is causing the issue.
+If you suffer from vertigo, there dietary options available to you depending on which disease is causing the issue.
 Here are some choices you may make along with the assistance of a healthcare professional.

-- Low salt – Especially if you are suffering from Meniere’s disease, this diet (which helps to reduce fluid retention in the body) may help.
+- Low salt –If you have Meniere’s disease, this diet (which helps to reduce fluid retention in the body) may help.
 Just be sure to drink plenty of water since you won’t have the sodium to help you retain fluids.

 - Low sugar – Sugar causes inflammation in the body and may also increase fluid levels.
 As a result, less sugar may mean less frequent vertigo.